User guide to operation of police powers under the Terrorism Act 2000 and subsequent legislation

 1. Introduction and data quality

 This data, formerly known as ‘National Statistics’, is ‘Accredited Official Statistics’.
-National Statistics is the legal term set out in the Statistics and Registration Service Act 2007 for ‘Accredited Official Statistics’ that have been judged by the Office for Statistics Regulation (OSR), to comply with the Code of Practice for Statistics (“the Code”).
-This means these statistics meet the standards of trustworthiness, quality and value as set out in “the Code”.
+National Statistics is the legal term set out in the Statistics and Registration Service Act 2007 for ‘Accredited Official Statistics’ that have been judged by the Office for Statistics Regulation (OSR), to comply with the Code of Practice for Statistics (‘the Code’).
+This means these statistics meet the standards of trustworthiness, quality and value as set out in ‘the Code’.
 Further information about Accredited Official Statistics can be found on the OSR’s website.
 This means that these statistics meet the highest standards of trustworthiness, impartiality, quality and public value, and are fully compliant with the Code of Practice for Statistics.
 Further details on the assessment process can be found on the UK Statistics Authority website.

-This user guide is designed to be a useful reference guide for users of these statistic, with explanatory notes on the issues, strengths and limitations of the various datasets, and classifications that are key to the production and presentation of the Home Office’s quarterly statistical releases, Operation of police powers under the Terrorism Act 2000.
+This user guide is designed to be a useful reference guide for users of these statistics, with explanatory notes on the issues, strengths and limitations of the various datasets, and classifications that are key to the production and presentation of the Home Office’s quarterly statistical releases, Operation of police powers under the Terrorism Act 2000.

 Data providers